What is a Semantic Layer?

 - Justin Reynolds

 A semantic layer is a business representation of data.
-It enables end-users to quickly discover and access data using standard search terms — like customer , recent purchase , and prospect .
+It enables end-users to quickly discover and access data using standard search terms — like a customer , recent purchase , and prospect .
 It also provides human-readable terms to data sources that otherwise would be impossible to discover (e.g., table slsqtq121 becomes Sales West 1st Quarter 2021).

-To deploy a semantic layer on top of a data warehouse, enterprises have multiple options, which we’ll examine later on in this piece.
-Once they’ve picked a solution, the organization will then embed various abstractions — or virtualizations that enable end-users to make sense of source data — into the semantic layer to define business terms.
-This reduces complexity while providing a framework for mapping complex data so that end users can discover, access, and analyze it.
+Enterprises have multiple options to deploy a semantic layer on top of a data warehouse, which we’ll examine later in this piece.
+Once they’ve picked a solution, the organization will embed various abstractions — or virtualizations that enable end-users to make sense of source data — into the semantic layer to define business terms.

 The Benefits of a Semantic Layer

 Organizations across all verticals struggle to manage and access all the data they control.
 Nearly three-quarters of data never get used or analyzed.

 One of the reasons for this is the gap that exists between data sources and business users.